manuelbomi/TOGAF-Driven-IoT-RFID-Monitoring-with-Dask-for-Scalable-Enterprise-Insights/README.md

 ---

-## Roadmaps for TOAGF Step 4 - Step 8
+## Roadmaps for TOGAF Step 4 to Step 8

 #### This roadmap builds upon the initial steps (Phases 1–3) where key sensors, compliance metrics, and datasets were defined.
 It shows a progressive approach for enterprises to incrementally implement, scale, and maintain high-performance IoT and RFID analytics using Dask.
 Code snippets such as generating RFID events, computing rolling statistics, and setting up Dask clusters from both repositories can be directly referenced in Phase D–H implementations.